pkozul/ha-floorplan/README.md

 #### Media Players

 Below is an example of a 'Media Players' group, showing how to add media players to your floorplan.
 The appearance of each media player is styled using the appropriate CSS class, based on its current state.
-In the screenshot above, these can be seen as Logitech Squeezebox icons.
+In the screenshot above, these can be seen as Logitech Squeezebox icons, which were imported from an external SVG image.

         - name: Media Players
           entities: